Gwaizer/AI-Ingredients-Nutrition-Analyzer-/README.md

 # AI Ingredients & Nutrition Analyzer

-## 📖 Introduction
+## Introduction
 This project was built during the **KAUST Summer Camp (2024/2025) AI Program**.
 Special thanks to our mentor **Dr. Salah Abdeljabar** for guiding us throughout our two months in the program with valuable insights and direction.

-The project aims to help users **make sense of ingredients and nutritional facts in consumable products**—highlighting health benefits, risks, and allergens.
+The project aims to help users make sense of ingredients and nutritional facts in consumable products—highlighting health benefits, risks, and allergens.
 Users simply take a picture of the product, and it goes through our pipeline:
-1. **OCR** extracts raw text.
+1. OCR extracts raw text.
-2. **Data Cleaning** improves accuracy.
+2. Data Cleaning improves accuracy.
-3. **LLM** interprets and enriches the text with trusted databases.
+3. LLM interprets and enriches the text with trusted databases.
-4. **Flutter App** renders the structured output in a clean, user-friendly interface.
+4. Flutter App renders the structured output in a clean, user-friendly interface.

 ---

-## 👥 Who We Are
+## Who We Are
 We are a team of software engineering and AI students selected for the **KAUST Stage-4 Summer AI Program**, one of the most competitive programs in the region.

 - **Naif Almalik** – Team Leader, OCR Developer
+  Email: naifalmalikk@gmail.com

 - **Ahmad Algwaiz** – Idea Proposer, App Engineer & Developer
+  Email: Ahmadf605@hotmail.com

 - **Mohammed Alabdulmuhsin** – LLM Developer
+  Email: Mm.alabdulmuhsin@gmail.com

 - **Ibrahim Alshayea** – LLM Developer
+  Email: ibrahimalshaya5@gmail.com

 - **Faisal Alwadie** – OCR Developer
+  Email: faisal11bander@gmail.com

 **Mentor:** Dr. Salah Abdeljabar (KAUST)